CorneliusBlasko/feed_consumer/README.md

 ### Considerations

-Several considerations and assumptions have been made during the coding of this application.
+Several considerations, disclaimers and assumptions have been made during the coding of this application.

+- **Disclaimer**: I've not been able to use the `crc32SensorsData` value, I don't know how to use checksums in Java.
+So as of now the application doesn't check the integrity of the data.
 - All the models are immutable to avoid data modification.
 - Debug logs have been placed in both endpoints.
 However, the default log level is now `INFO`, change it to `DEBUG` in the `application.properties` file in order to see the logs printed.